jacob-meacham/galactic-ansible/README.md

 A gamma blast has scoured the dominant race, the Aaxians (a dark matter, silicon-based lifeform), from the universe.
 Beyond a few, crumbling monuments, their only legacy is the galactic ansible, a solar-system sized computer capable of faster-than-light communication.
 It has somehow gotten ahold of a twitter account, and is fruitlessly continuing its goal of documenting the universe.

+Keep everything in a hierarchical DB.
+Both parent and child pointers are stored, along with a name.
+Movement can happen up or down the hierarchy, either defining more at a current node, adding a sibling node, or adding a child node.
+At some levels, there are a finite number of children (for instance, number of planets in a solar system), so we must keep that constraint in mind.

+Node
+	Parent
+	Max.
+Children
+	Name
+	Children
+	Characteristics (based on node type)

+Algorithm:
+	From the current node, do a random walk to get to a new node.
+	With probability n, define a new characteristic on that node.
+	With probability n, add a new child to that node (if applicable) With probability n, add new new sibling to that node (if applicable) To avoid getting caught too low in the weeds, have a teleportation to a different level in the hierarchy.
+Prefer sitting in the middle of the hierarchy (ie galactic civilizations and planets), rather than too low.

+	If someone requests a node by name (@galacticansible tell me more about Oprah IV), reset the node pointer to there and then run the algorithm to define a new characteristic, add a sibling, or add a child.
+If none of these is possible, do a walk up the hierarchy and do the same.

+Use Postgres as the DB.

 The <name> galaxy is a <type> galaxy.
 	Its nearest neighbor is <name> galaxy | <black-hole> | <dark-matter-reactor>
 	Its prominent feature is a <black-hole> | <dyson-sphere> | <intelligent-life-form> | <historic-event>